What is the ERP Implementation Process?

 Optimizing processes for your business before the implementation will also give employees a chance to understand why current processes are flawed, and therefore be more accepting and willing to apply the new and improved processes.

 A common myth is that only IT departments should be involved in the planning process.
 However, they might not be the ones using the software every day.
-It is important to get the opinions of key team members from every department that will offer valuable insight and help you understand and all of the data of your ERP implementation.
+It is important to get the opinions of key team members from every department that will offer valuable insight and help you understand all the data needed for your ERP implementation.

 There are multiple benefits to implementing an ERP system for your business, such as having an integrated view of your business processes and improved collaboration and efficiency.
 ERP systems offer many out-of-the-box features, but they might not all suit a company’s specific needs.